-Application Procedure: Applications should be submitted to the Director of Graduate Admissions, Andrew Stauffer, by email, by May 18 (preferably earlier; as soon as your spring grades are in).
+Application Procedure: Applications should be submitted to the Director of Graduate Admissions, John Parker, by email, by May 18 (preferably earlier; as soon as your spring grades are in).
 The application process consists of the following parts:

-- A 500-word statement of purpose outlining the intellectual interests to be pursued in the MA program.
-A strong statement will also include some discussion of how the applicant’s previous coursework in the English department has prepared him or her for graduate study.
+A 500-700 word statement of purpose outlining the intellectual interests to be pursued in the MA program.
+A strong statement will also include some discussion of how the applicant’s previous coursework in the English department has prepared them for graduate study.

-- Reference letters from two professors in the English Department.
+Reference letters from two professors in the English Department who have taught you in an ENGL course at the 3000 level or above.
 All letters of reference should be submitted directly to the Director of Graduate Admissions for the department of English.